kaydeedalegend/BeSimple/README.md

 # BeSimple
 A minimalist notetaking and to-do application.
-Built with flutter.
+Built with flutter & Flutterflow